JasonLiu1229/University-Vault/DS/Session/Session 4.md

 ## REST architectural constraints
 1. **Interface uniformity between components**
 	They need to speak the same language and know what to expect in order to understand each other.
-	- This principle ensures that all components in the system communicate in a consistent manner.
+	- This principle ensures that all components in the system communicate consistently.
 By having a uniform interface, components can interact without needing to understand the internal details of each other.
 This uniformity simplifies the architecture and increases the visibility of interactions within the system.
-1. **Client-server model (separation of concerns)** Client and server are fully decoupled and can be developed independently.
+2. **Client-server model (separation of concerns)** Client and server are fully decoupled and can be developed independently.
 	- The client-server model separates the user interface concerns (client) from data storage concerns (server).
 This separation allows for the independent development, operation, and scaling of client and server components.
-1. **Stateless client-server communication**
+3. **Stateless client-server communication**
 	Each request from client to server must contain all the information necessary to understand the request, and cannot take advantage of any stored session state on the server.
-1. **Caching**
+4. **Caching**
 	Clients can cache responses to requests, improving scalability and performance.
 The fact that **responses** are **not cache-able** should be implicitly or explicitly defined.
 	- Responses must be explicitly defined as cacheable or non-cacheable to prevent clients from storing and reusing stale or inappropriate data.
 Caching can improve the efficiency and scalability of a system.
-1. **Layering**
+5. **Layering**
 	A client cannot tell if it is directly connected to a server or to some intermediary (proxy, cache, tunnel, firewalls, …). **This allows for load-balancing, fail-over and data transformation.**
 6. **Code-on-demand (optional)**
 	Client functionality can be dynamically extended through the transfer of executable code (e.g. JavaScript)